ssvlabs/ssv/ibft/IBFT.md

 Each validator maintains a state machine replica in order to reach block consensus.

 #### States:
-- **`NEW ROUND`**: proposer sends new block proposal.
+- **`NEW ROUND`**: proposer sends new block proposal or attestation.
 Validators waits for PRE-PREPARE message
 - **`PRE-PREPARED`**: validator received the PRE-PREPARE message and broadcasts PREPARE message.
 Waits for 2/3 of PREPARE or COMMIT messages
 - **`PREPARED`**: validator received 2/3 of PREPARE messages and broadcasts COMMIT messages.
-- **`COMMITTED`**: validator received 2/3 of COMMIT messages and inserts the proposed block into the blockchain
+- **`COMMITTED`**: validator received 2/3 of COMMIT messages and inserts the proposed block or attestation into the blockchain
 - **`ROUND CHANGE`**: validator is waiting for 2/3 of ROUND CHANGE messages on the same proposed round number

 ---